Invariant factors as limit of singular values of a matrix: Tropicalization and non-Archimedean amoebae

-Let $Y \subset (\C^*)^n$ be a subvariety.
-The {\it tropical variety of $Y$}, denoted $\trop(Y)$, is simply defined to be the image of $Y$ under the map $\trop$.
-One shows that the tropical variety of a subvariety always has the structure of a rational polyhedral fan in $\R^n$, that is, it is a finite union of convex rational polyhedral cones which intersect along their common faces.
-Interested reader is referred to the interesting book \cite{Maclagan-Sturmfels}.
+Let $Y \subset (\C^*)^n$ be a subvariety with ideal $I=I(Y) \subset \C[x_1^\pm, \ldots, x_n^\pm]$.
+Let $Y(\overline{\K})$ denote the Puiseux series valued points on $Y$, that is, $Y(\overline{\K}) = \{ f=(f_1, \ldots, f_n) \in (\overline{\K}^*)^n \mid p(f_1, \ldots, f_n) = 0,~\forall p \in I\}$.
+The {\it tropical variety of $Y$}, denoted $\trop(Y)$, is defined to be the closure (in $\R^n$) of the image of $Y(\overline{\K})$ under the map $\trop$.
+One shows that the tropical variety of a subvariety always has the structure of a \emph{fan} in $\R^n$, that is, it is a finite union of (strictly) convex rational polyhedral cones (we refer the interested reader to \cite[Chapter 3]{Maclagan-Sturmfels}).
+We recall that a \emph{convex rational polyhedral cone} in $\R^n$ is the convex cone (with apex at the origin) generated by a finite number of vectors in $\Q^n$.
+It is called \emph{strictly convex} if it is a pointed cone, i.e. does not contain any lines through the origin.
+Finally, a \emph{fan} is a finite collection of strictly convex rational polyhedral cones that intersect on their common faces (see for example \cite[Section 2.3]{Maclagan-Sturmfels}).

+The set $\trop(Y)$ describes all the exponential directions along which $Y$ approaches infinity.
+One can make this precise using the theory of \emph{toric varieties}.
+For people familiar with this theory we state the following (see \cite[Section 6.4]{Maclagan-Sturmfels} and the references therein):